IYake/EECS-738-Final-Project/README.md

 # EECS-738-P3
-## How Neural Network can be Used to Make Classification Predictions
+## Convolutional Neural Network Similar to AlexNext but not Exactly(?)

 ### Architecture
 Text.